ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATHOGENESIS

 Etiopathogenesis

-- large and/or medium-sized arteries inflammation
+- large and/or medium-sized artery inflammation

 - external carotid artery (ECA) and its branches (superficial temporal artery – STA) are most commonly involved